 You can win at blackjack in the long run in a couple of ways:

 - You can play only the best blackjack games with the best rules.
-You then combine the tiny house edge with your mastery of basic strategy and the comps system to profit via the free stuff from the casino.
+And you then combine the tiny house edge with your mastery of basic strategy and the comps system to profit via the free stuff from the casino.

-- You can learn one of various advantage play techniques like counting cards and get an edge over the casino.
+- Or, you can learn one of various advantage play techniques like counting cards and get an edge over the casino.
 If you’re counting cards, you do NOT want to use the comps system.

 I’ll go into more detail about the comps system in the next post, but let’s talk about bankroll requirements first.